hmsiccbl/screensaver-docs/administration.md

 ### Record a library screening visit

 When screens are conducted at the facility, the plates of one or more library copies are used to produce the assay plates used for screening.
-The usage of library copy plates is tracked in Screensaver by adding new "Library Screening" activities.
+The usage of library copy plates is tracked in Screensaver by adding a new **Library Screening activity**.
 Each library screening activity tracks the set of library copy plates that have been used, along with the volume of reagent that was taken from each library copy well and the number of assay plate replicates that were produced.
 In this way, the Screensaver database can be used calculate the number of times each copy has been used as well as the total consumed and remaining reagent volume of every library copy plate.

 To add a new library screening visit, go to the "Activities" tab of the Screen, and use the "Add library screening visit" button.